Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 ## What is Ubiquitous Language Solution?

 The idea is simple and straightforward:

-If parties need to communicate efficiently, instead of relying on translations, they have to speak the same language.
+If parties need to communicate efficiently,
+Instead of relying on translations,
+They have to speak the same language.

 Instead of continuously translating domain knowledge,
-Domain-driven design calls for cultivating a single language for describing the business domain:
+Domain-driven design calls for cultivating a single language
-The ubiquitous language.
+For describing the business domain.

-### Example of Ubiquitous Language
+## What is an Example of Ubiquitous Language?

 Let’s say we are working on an advertising campaign management system.
 Consider the following statements: